 Fever is the body's normal reaction to infection and other illnesses, both minor and serious.
 Fevers help the body fight infection.
 In most cases, fever means your child has a minor illness.
 Often you must look at your child's other symptoms to determine how serious the illness is.
 Although it may be scary when your child's temperature goes up, a fever often does not harm your child.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Q051 in the search box to learn more about "Fever in Children 4 Years and Older: Care Instructions."
+Enter Q051 in the search box to learn more about "Fever in Children 4 Years and Older: Care Instructions".

-Current as of:
+Current as of: March 9, 2022

-& Kathleen Romito, MD - Family Medicine & David Messenger, MD & William H. Blahd, Jr., MD, FACEP - Emergency Medicine
+Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & David Messenger MD & William H. Blahd Jr. MD, FACEP - Emergency Medicine